 Eligibility for Annual Awards

 Applicants for the Imagine Fund $5,000 awards must be tenured or tenure-track faculty in the University of Minnesota system.
 Applications also will be accepted from arts, humanities, and design faculty holding full-time (100%) salaried fixed term appointments who are annually evaluated like tenured and tenure-track faculty (in terms of their research accomplishments, independence and ability to secure external funding.).

 Note that eligibility does not include: visiting faculty, students pursuing a Ph.D., non-salaried faculty appointment type W or employees with T appointments.

-To ensure that Imagine funds reach broadly across all eligible faculty, we have a limit of no more than 3 awards in five consecutive years.
-The first academic year of this five year window is 2012-2013, awards in 2011-12 or earlier are not counted.
+To ensure that Imagine funds reach broadly across all eligible faculty, there is a limit of no more than three awards in five consecutive years.
+The first academic year of this five year window is 2012-13; awards in 2011-12 or earlier are not counted.

 Attention will be paid to ensure a representative proportion of junior, non-tenured faculty applicants receive these awards.
 Only one application per faculty member is permitted.

 - Proposed use for awarded funds must relate to the areas of the arts, humanities or design.

 - The award may be used for research needs, teaching materials, books, materials for creative works, travel, or equipment (subject to limitations).

 - The award may not be used to supplement salary, nor may it be used for course buyouts.